zhihudqlwo/Codes-for-AdaDepth/README.md

     --num_threads 8
 ```

-Once preprocess the Cityscapes dataset, you should be able to obtain following directoy sturcture.
+Once preprocess the Cityscapes dataset, you should be able to obtain the following directory structure.
 ```
 </PATH/TO/cityscapes_preprocesses>
   ├── aachen